-At first they made the SU-16A, a 5.56x45mm chambered carbine that folded in half for better storage.
+At first they made the SU-16A, a 5.56x45mm chambered carbine with a folding stock for better storage.
 But just like the SUB2000, it couldn’t be fired when folded.
 Then they came out with the SU-16B.
-Same overall design with a shorter pencil thin barrel.
-People still wanted a rifle that could be fired while folded.
+Same overall design with a shorter pencil-thin barrel.
+People still wanted a rifle that could be fired while in the folded position.

 So Mr. Goerge Kellgren obliged and came up with the SU-16C.
 Finally, a folding 5.56x45mm carbine that can be folded and fired while folded (That’s a lot of folds right there).

 Weight (Unloaded) – 4.7 pounds (2.1 kg)